typhoon-data-org/typhoon-orchestrator/docs/getting-started/installation.md

 ```

 If they successfully compile they will appear in ./airflow_dags, and also in the Airflow UI.

+**You may also need to restart the Airflow Container to see this list update.**

 ![DAG list](../img/airflow_ui_list_after_install.png)

 !!! important "Next steps: add connections shown in typhoon status before running - [Hello World - 5 min walkthrough][2]"